Share this Article

 It's pretty easy: For around 50 cents a day, a basic renter’s insurance policy can be a financial lifesaver in case of fire or theft, as well as at least a dozen other situations that may happen to you and/or your roommate, like power surges that zap your appliances, accidental floods, and even lost luggage.

-Unlike immediate family members who live together, roommates aren't automatically covered unless they’re actually listed on a policy, warns apartment insurance broker Jeff Schneider of Gotham Brokerage.
+Unlike immediate family members who live together, roommates aren't automatically covered unless they’re actually listed on a policy, says apartment insurance broker Jeff Schneider of Gotham Brokerage.

 Here’s the lowdown on what you need to know about renters' insurance for roommates: